 Molly Sowash, Rural Action

 Molly understands that local, sustainable agriculture is the answer to many pressing issues that we face as a global community today.
-As Sustainable Agriculture Manager for Rural Action and as a beginning farmer, she works from 9-5 supporting farmers in Appalachian Ohio to launch and sustain their farm businesses and from 5-9 raising grass-fed beef on her own operation, MoSo Farm.
+As Sustainable Agriculture Director for Rural Action and as a beginning farmer, she works from 9-5 supporting farmers in Appalachian Ohio to launch and sustain their farm businesses and from 5-9 raising grass-fed beef and pastured pork at her and her husband's operation, MoSo Farm.
 Since joining Rural Action in 2019, Sowash has grown their Whole Farm Project which supports small, diversified producers through providing wraparound support, including access to capital, land, mentorship, professional services, site visits, and management plans.
 On her farm she practices regenerative methods such as management-intensive grazing and silvopasture.
 Through participating in the SARE Fellows program Sowash hopes to expand her literacy of sustainable agriculture practices and improve her outreach to fellow farmers as a peer educator.
 She plans to bring her learning back to her team to replicate a “reading the farm” approach in Rural Action’s work.